Carrie tried her only decent jacket on several times but knew deep down she was just distracting herself from making the dreaded phone call.

 She shook her head.

 What am I doing here?
 Trying to apologize?
-Like, ‘Gee, I’m really sorry your dad fucked an underage prostitute in Haiti and got stabbed … ’
+Like, ‘Gee, I’m really sorry your dad fucked a hooker your age in Haiti and got stabbed for it … ’

 She realized she didn’t know what to say to Lin if this insane situation was true.
 And now, more than ever, she was afraid Lin had made it up, somehow.